wheelcomplex/nbd-client/README.md

 keeping the network client in a userland daemon rather than in a kernel module.

-Capsicum is used to limit the capabilities of the client once connected.
+Casper is used to sandbox the DNS lookup of the server host, and Capsicum is used to limit the capabilities of the client once connected.

 Messages are logged via syslog, and to stdout and stderr when running interactively.